arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 > aside positive
 >
 > Note on the screenshot above that Copilot also provide some inline suggestions.
 You can add Copilot suggestions or your own instruction to this to make Copilot works better in your project.
+You can add lines like  for example.

+That custom instruction tells Copilot to:

+1. Make sure to run the Python file in an activated virtual environment
+2. Always check the architecture document before making any big changes

-You can add lines like "Always add documentation to all new functions." for example.
+You can add other things in that file that you want Copilot to do with each request, for example: "Always add documentation to all new functions.".

+Here are some great examples of prompts that you can use, modify, and adjust for your custom instructions: [Godlike Prompts](https://copilot-instructions.md/prompts.html)

 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = =  SLIDE 08 = = = = = = = = = = = = = -->